celluloid/celluloid-redis/README.md

 ## Why?

-Is Celluloid going down the same path as EventMachine, requiring `Celluloid::IO`-specific support for each library that touches the network?

-Ideally, no! `Celluloid::IO::TCPSocket` is a duck type of Ruby's `TCPSocket`, and where libraries provide a dependency injection API for the socket class to use, it should be possible to use `Celluloid::IO` as a drop-in replacement.
-An example of a library with an API like this is 'net/ssh', which allows an `option[:proxy]` which (though oddly named) allows the API user to dependency inject their own socket class.

-The situation with redis-rb is a bit more... gnarly.
-Different socket backends are provided for Ruby versus JRuby, for example, and no dependency injection API is provided out-of-the-box.

-The goal of `celluloid-redis` is to provide a stable Redis connection backend which works across multiple Ruby platforms using a `Celluloid::IO`-based socket backend.

-Ideally this adapter can also leverage other Celluloid features to provide nifty things like timeouts that actually work!
+Unlike EventMachine, Celluloid::IO ideally does not need to provide separate "Celluloid-enabled" versions of each and every library that ever does any kind of I/O, but can instead leverage dependency injection APIs that tell libraries to use `Celluloid::IO::TCPSocket` instead of `TCPSocket`.

+Unfortunately, the `redis-rb` gem is a bit gnarly and does a lot of strange things like monkeypatching its own subclasses of `TCPSocket` and `UNIXSocket` in attempts to add better timeout handling.

+Rather than trying to inject itself into that mess, this gem provides `Redis::Connection::Celluloid` which seeks to be a drop-in replacement for `Redis::Connection::Ruby`.

 ## Installation